Pro/exchange-catchall/README.md

 This code is based on the work of http://catchallagent.codeplex.com/

 You can define a domain or regex (regular expression) and redirect all E-Mails sent to this domain to forward them to another address.
+This only works if the email is received from an external mail server.
+Internal mails currently can't be forwarded.
+See issue #13 for further info.

 Using MySQL (not required for basic functionality) you get additional features:
 - you can block E-Mails sent to specific addresses of such a catchall domain.